 Digital Nomad Guides

-With these in mind, let’s check out a complete list of countries where you can still make ends meet on $500 per month (for one person).
+With these in mind, let’s check out my complete list of countries where you can still make ends meet on $500 per month (for one person).

 Countries in Asia where you can live on $500 per month

-Asia – especially the South East Asia region – is your best choice when it comes to living a good life on a tight budget.
+Asia – especially the Southeast Asia region – is your best choice when it comes to living a good life on a tight budget.
+Here are your options.

 1. Bangladesh